SchweizerischeBundesbahnen/design_system_flutter/migration_guide.md

 ## Checkbox

 ### Theming & Styling
-The checkbox no longer has a `padding` parameter to increase the tappable area.
-Use the `SBBCheckboxStyle.margin` to increase the tappable area.
+* `padding`: replace the checkbox `padding` parameter with the `SBBCheckboxStyle.margin` to increase the tappable area

-The theme of the `SBBCheckbox` can be changed and accessed using the `SBBCheckboxThemeData` and may be accessed using `Theme.of(context).sbbCheckboxTheme`.
+* customize the theme of the `SBBCheckbox` with `SBBCheckboxThemeData`

-An individual checkbox appearance may be changed using the `style` parameter.
+* access the theme using `Theme.of(context).sbbCheckboxTheme`
+* customize n individual checkbox by setting its `style` parameter in the constructor